 The Centre is closed for most regular activities on the weekend.
 Special arrangements can be made to permit some activities to take place.

 There are many other activities to do at the Centre other than those that are already listed.
 Why not take advantage of the facility and try one of them?

 There is a large screen television with a Wii game system available for hook-up.
 The television set up in the RBC Lounge may be used for your viewing pleasure.

 The Centre also plays host to the numerous other community-based organizations.
-The Strathroy Turkey Festival Committee meets regularly in the Centre’s Board Room.
+The Strathroy Hometown Festival Committee meets regularly in the Centre’s Board Room.